 8a SDB Ownership Eligibility

 All firms approved, and remaining in, SBA’s 8(a) Business Development Program must be owned by the disadvantaged individuals.
-The disadvantaged individuals must show at least 51 percent ownership in the firm.
+The applicant must show at least 51 percent ownership in the firm.
 Control and ownership are not the same and SBA evaluates each differently.

 To determine ownership, SBA looks at multiple factors from several different supporting documents the firm provides in the application package.
-To be approved and remain in the 8(a) Business Development program, the firm must show that one or more socially and economically disadvantaged individuals:
+To be approved and remain in the 8(a) Business Development program, the firm must show that one or more individuals:

 - Owns at least 51 percent or more of the firm

 - Possesses direct ownership, meaning the firm is neither owned through another firm nor trust (with the exception of certain living trusts)

 - Has unconditional ownership, without restrictions or conditions